Leadership Overview

 Matthew Koval - Executive Vice President & Chief Medical Officer

-Matthew Koval, the Executive Vice President & Chief Medical Officer at KidsPeace, leads the clinical strategy and medical operations for all mental health treatment programs.
-Overseeing the delivery of care, Matthew Koval ensures that crisis intervention and residential treatment services adhere to the highest standards of efficacy and patient well-being.
-This executive's responsibilities include guiding the development and implementation of evidence-based practices across outpatient services and community programs nationwide.
-By directing the medical team, Koval fosters an environment of healing and resilience for the children, adults, and families served by KidsPeace.
-This leadership position involves close collaboration with other C-suite executives to integrate medical insights into the organization's broader strategic objectives.
-Koval's expertise is vital in advancing the organization's mission to meet complex mental and behavioral health needs.
+Matthew Koval, the Executive Vice President & Chief Medical Officer at KidsPeace, directs the clinical strategy and medical operations for all mental health treatment programs.
+Overseeing the delivery of evidence-based care, Matthew Koval ensures the highest standards of crisis intervention and therapeutic services for children and families.
+This pivotal role involves guiding the implementation of innovative treatment modalities across outpatient services and residential facilities nationwide.
+The Executive Vice President & Chief Medical Officer's expertise is fundamental to fostering resilience and healing within the populations served by KidsPeace.
+By advancing clinical excellence and medical best practices, Koval directly supports the organization's mission to address complex mental and behavioral health needs, reinforcing its commitment to community well-being.

 Explore Leadership Teams in Healthcare Services